 2) An actor must be comfortable in their creativity, in ownership of their power and not put themselves at the mercy of others.

 3) An audition is always an opportunity to work.
 You are there to do your job, not get a job.

 At New Collective LA our On Camera Audition sessions go well beyond your typical Audition Technique class.
 In our process, we address the technical aspects of the audition process but we also stay true to our philosophy of nurturing the artist.
 We help you take back your power in your auditions.
 Our class not only provides the actor with the most camera time, but we also make it a priority to help the actor always approach auditioning with the joy of their creative process.

 Actors can bring in their own personal audition material (up to 3 pages in length) or work on the sides provided.
-Actors can come any time within the block, but no later than 1 hour before the end of the last session for that day – class is run like a real world audition with actors signing in, waiting in the lobby for their turn and working one on one with the instructor.
+Please note: this session is intended for audition practice only – no self tapes are permitted.
+Actors can come any time within the block, sign up closes 45 minutes before the end of the session – class is run like a real world audition with actors signing in, waiting in the lobby for their turn and working one on one with the instructor.
 The audition will be shot in two takes with notes and adjustments given within the work session.
 Sides for all classes will be available on our website over the weekend (see below).
 All of the on camera work is uploaded to a secure Internet server for easy access for your own personal use.
 Click “On Camera Archive” to access class footage (password protected for members).